The-Swarm-Corporation/swarms-js/README.md

 # Swarms

-Swarms is an innovative package that allows you to integrate various AI agents from platforms like OpenAI, Langchain, and others to work together as a team and automate tasks.
-With Swarms, you can create a powerful AI team that can handle complex tasks with ease.
+Swarms is a package that allows you to integrate various AI agents from platforms like OpenAI, Langchain, and others to work together as a team and automate tasks.
+With Swarms, you can create powerful AI teams that can handle complex tasks with ease.

 ## Features
 --------